rich-id/unit-bundle/Docs/TestFixtures.md

 - `setValue()`: Set the input value of the input property for the input object.

-- `createFrom()`: Creates a copy of the reference and overrides the properties with the input data, persists it and attaches the input reference on it.
+- `createFrom()`: Creates a copy of the object or the reference and overrides the properties with the input data, persists it and attaches the input reference on it.

+- `createFromDefault()`: Generates an entity from the `generateDefaultEntity` method and overrides its properties with the input data, persists it and attaches the input reference on it.

-- `generateDefaultEntity()`: When copying the `default` reference from the `¢reateFrom()` method, the entity copyed is the one returned by this method.
+- `generateDefaultEntity()`: When using `createFromDefault`, the entity returned by this function is used.